CanonicalLtd/maas-docs/en/contributing.md

     To get syntax help for the 'maas' command add the '-h' switch.

 !!!
 Warning:
-    Data will be deleted unless you do the right thing.
+    Data will be lost unless you do the right thing.

 !!!
 Positive "High score":
     A positive note that should include a title.